jgorset/meem/README.md

     $ meem good-guy-greg --top "makes memes" --bottom "uploads to imgur" | imgur http://i.imgur.com/VBCRwlb.jpg

-Meem comes with a bunch of templates, but you can add your own in `~/.meem`.
+Meem ships with a bunch of templates, and you can add your own in `~/.meem`.
 If you don't want to save it for later, you can even pass a path or URL.

 ### Completion